ERNEST SAVES CHRISTMAS (Theatrical Release USA 1988)

 Storyline

 Santa Claus (Douglas Seale) comes out of an airport complaining about failure to remember what everyone wants for Christmas.
-Santa retrieves his toy bag from baggage, hails a taxi, and draws Ernest P. Worrell (Jim Varney) as his driver.
+Santa retrieves his toy bag from baggage, hails a taxi, and draws Ernest P. Worrell (Jim Varney) as his taxi driver.

 Additional Thanks